ofa-/stopcovid-android/README.md

 0. install `gradle`
 1. install `android-sdk` for your dev env
-2. make sure the sdk dir user-writable (gradle might try to update it)
+2. make sure the sdk dir is user-writable (gradle might try to update it)
 3. tell gradle where the sdk is
    ```
 	cp local.properties.sample local.properties  # (and set sdk.dir)
    ```
-4. build the app (default = debug, for gradle 1.3.71)
+4. build the (debug) app
    ```
-	gradle assemble
+	gradle assembleDebug
    ```
 5. output: `./stopcovid/build/outputs/apk/debug/stopcovid-debug.apk`

+note: alternatively, skip step 0. above and use `./gradlew assembleDebug`

 Building the release (signed) apk